ktag0629/covid-infection-sim/README.md

 # Covid Transmission Pygame Sim

+There a lot of families, businesses and individuals suffering from this virus and I hope this project, regardless of its reach and simplicity, does not offend the victims in my attempt to learn something from it during this time of isolation.

 Created a simulation of virus transmission.
 The inspiration came from a Washington Post article showing how the virus could spread if people didn't heed the mandatory lockdowns and social distancing policies.
-There a lot of families, businesses and individuals suffering from this virus and I hope this project, regardless of its reach and simplicity does not find offense in my trying to learn from it during this time of isolation.

 The Washington Post Article can be found here: https://www.washingtonpost.com/graphics/2020/world/corona-simulator/